RafaelReyesCarmona/TinyTrackGPS/README.md

   * Added Vcc measure support and display battery level in percent (%), using Vcc library to read VCC supply level without external components.
   * Use of EMA filter to calculate VCC supply level to prevent minimal deviations in measure.
   * Change splash screen.
   * It set minimal VCC level to prevent SD card damage.
-(3.2V)
+(3.25V)
-  * Change TinyTrackGPS_font8x16[] with new characters to draw battery icon and 'Charge%' text.
+  * Change TinyTrackGPS_font8x16[] with new characters to draw battery icon, 'Charge%' text and logo.
+  * Fixed "SD" indicator when microSD card is extracted or data is no saved.

 ### V0.11
   * TinyGPS upgrade for NMEA Data Protocol v3.x and GLONASS.
 Library from https://github.com/fmgomes/TinyGPS (fixed as describe in _TinyGPS library_ section.)